redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD1-the-three-steps-of-TDD.markdown

 Thats how TDD works.
 You dont write a Production-Code class.
 First, you write a test that use a (non-existent) ProductionCode class, and then you implement that class.
-With each test, you make just a few design decisions `and then you write the code that this test requires`.
+With each test, you make just a few design decisions **and then you write the code that this test requires.**

 Now, from the test case, you can implement the simplest way to getting it.